Miami Civil Dispute Lawyers

-Since the day we started our practice, we have advanced our clients’ civil disputes through Florida’s state and federal courts, from complex disagreements to debt collection matters, community association controversies to shareholder & employee suits.
+Since the day we started our practice, we have advanced clients’ civil disputes through Florida’s state and federal courts.
+From complex disagreements to debt collection matters, community association controversies to shareholder and employee suits, we concentrate on finding solutions to legal problems.
 Because we understand the anxiety and uncertainty associated with the litigation process, we quickly provide clients a variety of options that fit both their budgets and their objectives.
-We recognize the importance between proving a point and pursuing a resolution.
+We recognize the importance to clients pursuing a resolution versus simply proving a point.

 When an established business discovered that someone in a different state was using a similar tradename and profiting from the confusion, it asked the firm to intercede.
 We did so with a suit in Federal Court setting out the elements for trademark infringement as well as violation of the Anti-cybersquatting Consumer Protection Act and the Lanham Act.
 In short order, the Court ruled in our favor holding that the defendant had in fact diluted our client’s name.
 The offending company was immediately enjoined from further infringement whether in a brick and mortar facility or in any electronic or printed medium.
 The Court also awarded our client its incurred attorney’s fees and costs.